Marko Simić

-Marko Simić (Марко Симић, [mâːrko sǐːmitɕ]; born 16 June 1987) is a professional football defender playing for Budućnost Podgorica.
-Born in Serbia, he represents the Montenegro national football team.
+Marko Simić (Марко Симић, [mâːrko sǐːmitɕ]; born 16 June 1987) is a professional footballer who plays as a defender for Latvian club Liepāja.

 Born in Obrenovac, SR Serbia, SFR Yugoslavia (now Serbia), Marko Simić initially played in the youth categories of FK Partizan.
 Simić was a part of one of the best generations of BATE Borisov which made the group stages of the UEFA Champions League in 2011 and 2012.
 He made his debut for the Montenegro national team in 2013.

 Club career

 Spartak Varna

 In January 2007 Simić joined Bulgarian A PFG side Spartak Varna.
 He made his team début on 3 February in a 3–1 friendly win over Svetkavitsa, but he never played in competitive match for Spartak.
 One months later Simić joined North-East V AFG club Chernomorets Byala on loan and earned 6 appearances to the end of the season.

 Journeyman years

 In summer of 2007 he signed with Serbian League West side FK Radnički Kragujevac.
 After a loan spell with OFK Mladenovac during the second half of the season, he moved to Hungary to play with Budapest Honvéd FC in the Hungarian Championship.
 In summer 2009 he was back to Serbia to play with Serbian First League (second tier) club FK Bežanija.
 The following summer he moved to FK Jagodina playing in the Serbian SuperLiga where he made 12 league appearances scoring one goal during the first half of the 2010–11 season.